Anyone can claim to be conservative, but in the case of Iraq war veteran Kevin Calvey, actions speak louder than words.

 Kevin currently is a small businessman who lives in Oklahoma City with his wife, Toni, and their five children.
 Kevin and Toni own a growing real estate investment company, which provides jobs for Oklahomans.

-Kevin grew up just a mile from District 82, and attended local schools.
+Kevin grew up in north Oklahoma County, and attended local schools.
 Kevin’s mother, Mary Jane Calvey, is an epidemiologist and environmental consultant, and is a local civic leader.
 Kevin’s deceased father, Harry, was an engineer and branch manager for an Oklahoma oil and gas supply firm.
-Kevin has lived within a few miles of District 82 since he completed his education, other than being deployed to Iraq.
+Kevin has lived in Oklahoma County since he completed his education, other than being deployed to Iraq.
 Kevin was a National Merit Scholar at McGuinness High School in OKC; received a full-tuition scholarship to the University of Dallas, from which he graduated cum laude; and then graduated from Georgetown Law School.

-Kevin and his family attend church regularly at St. John the Baptist in Edmond, where Kevin has served as a youth religious education teacher.
+Kevin and his family attend church regularly at St. John the Baptist in Edmond, where Kevin and Toni teach adult discipleship classes.
 Kevin has served as a mentor in the Putnam City and Oklahoma City Public School systems.
-Kevin has been a member of the Oklahoma City Rotary Club; the Oklahoma City Men’s Dinner Club; Leadership Oklahoma Class XV; Leadership Oklahoma City Fast Track Class II; the Veterans of Foreign Wars (VFW); and the NRA; and serves as Vice-President of the local chapter of the Association of the U.S. Army (AUSA).
+Kevin has been a member of the Oklahoma City Rotary Club; the Oklahoma City Men’s Dinner Club; Leadership Oklahoma Class XV; Leadership Oklahoma City Fast Track Class II; the Veterans of Foreign Wars (VFW); and the NRA.

 Kevin volunteers his time to represent women who have been victims of domestic violence and are referred by the YWCA.
 Kevin also provides free representation for several Oklahoma pregnancy resource centers, who care for expectant mothers who need help.
 And Kevin teaches civics classes to local teenagers.